The TecnoDec is the entry level Michell Turntable. It shares a lot of design elements

 version of the TT1 and features a plinth made from plywood for its superior sonic

 properties.
 More details to follow.
-It is available in Black Ash, Cherry or Rosewood
+It is available in a variety of finishes: Gloss

 Audio Note TT1 Deluxe excluding tonearm: £POA at manufacturers request